 We did the tests and everything worked very well.
 The application was sending the user / system and through WhoIsActive it was possible to clearly identify the user and system responsible for each session in the production database through the program_name column.

-Within minutes of this change in production, a number of calls and alerts began to arrive that reported the error “Login failed for user 'user'.”
-Where the source hostnames were the production IIS servers.
+A few minutes after the rise of this change in production, several calls and alerts began to arrive informing the error “Login failed for user 'user'.”, Where the hostnames of origin were the production IIS servers.

 The first step in trying to identify what was going on was to analyze the database.
 We validated that the password was correct, and the login was successful, using the user of the application, because until then, was suspected of changing the password.